ameijer/k8s-as-helm/charts/configmap/README.md

 `labels` | labels to add to configmap object | `null` `configmapData` | Map of key/value pairs to be included in the `data` field of the configmap | `null` `configmapBinaryData` | Map of key/value pairs to be included in the `binaryData` field of the configmap.
 Values should be base64 encoded. | `null`

+## Example Configuration

+For some examples of values used to configure this chart, see [the ci/example values for this chart](./ci/ci-values.yaml)